johannesmik/thesis/README.md

-Source code for my master's thesis (2015).
+Source code for my master's thesis in Computer Science (August 2015)

+"Structure and Material Optimization Using a ToF Depth Camera"

 In this repository there are six directories: